SJ-cmd-2020/view-of-the-world/README.md

     ```
  1. Again, run `git remote -v` and you see both the origin and upstream.

-Making update 1.
-Let's see if this shows up on github.com - Can see it.
+Update 1: Let's see if this appears in github.com

-Update number 2: Does this Fedora 31 box hang when you are working on it? - Yay!
-Not Yet (update 3)
+Update 2: Pushing this update to 'mischief' branch and then let's see if this appears in the 'master' branch

-Making update 3: samccann forces a conflict, cuz that's just the kind of writer she is.
+Update 3: samccann forces a conflict, cuz that's just the kind of writer she is.